jhu-arch/arch-tutorial/Shorts.rst

 Short Tutorials
 ###############

-They they are straight to the point tutorials, for more details and explanation, see. `Virtual Environment <virtual_env>`.
+They they are straight to the point tutorials, for more details and explanation, see. :ref:`Virtual Environment <virtual_env>`.

 There are ``Python`` and ``Anaconda`` installed on Rockfish cluster.
 The environments and packages that can be installed using ``pip`` and/or ``conda``.
 They differ in how dependency relationships within an environment are performed.